bu3alwa/dog-company/README.md

 ======= Update 6/8 ========

--add images to folder /images http://www.mediafire.com/?3epzq8m6bs61ebv -add scripts from the countdown to each respective folder in our dog-company -all files are updated.
+- add images to folder /images http://www.mediafire.com/?3epzq8m6bs61ebv
+- add scripts from the countdown to each respective folder in our dog-company
+- all files are updated.
 Be aware when updating.